dhall-lang/dhall-lang/standard/type-inference.md

 If the inferred type of the annotated expression does not match the type annotation then that is a type error.

+Even though `Sort` is not a type-valid expression by itself, it is valid as a type annotation:

+    Γ ⊢ t : Sort
+    ─────────────────────
+    Γ ⊢ (t : Sort) : Sort

 ## Imports

 An expression with unresolved imports cannot be type-checked